xf97/BiAn/README.md

 After confuscation:
 ![afterConfuse](afterConfuse.png)

+The obfuscated contract can still be compiled (no errors or warnings).

 ## Possible use
 We hope that **BiAn** can play a role in the following aspects:
 + Enhance bug smart contracts.